About Central Texas RAC and Our Services

-The Central Texas Regional Advisory Council (CTRAC) is an organization comprised of local hospitals, EMS agencies, Fire Departments, County and City Offices of Emergency Management, and other health care providers that proudly serve the six counties located in Trauma Service Area L: Bell, Coryell, Hamilton, Lampasas, Milam, Mills.
+The Central Texas Regional Advisory Council (RAC) is a 501(c)(3) non-profit organization comprised of local hospitals, EMS agencies, fire departments, County and City Offices of Emergency Management, and other healthcare providers.
+We proudly serve the 6 counties located in Trauma Service Area L: Bell, Coryell, Hamilton, Lampasas, Milam, and Mills.

-Since its inception, CTRAC has been active in trauma prevention and education programs as well as development and implementation of trauma patient care standards.
-Maintaining public education and awareness activities to increase the understanding of the trauma care system, access to trauma care and prevention of injuries is an integral part of the mission and goals of CTRAC.
+Since its start, Central Texas RAC has been active in prevention and education programs.
+Maintaining public education and awareness activities to increase the understanding of the trauma & emergency healthcare system, access to time sensitive care, and prevention of injuries & illnesses is the mission of Central Texas RAC.

-The essence of a trauma system is the ability to get the right patient to the right hospital at the right time to reduce death and disability.
-CTRAC members have made great strides toward this goal and continue to collaborate and strive to improve care of the trauma patient.
+The regional trauma & emergency healthcare system should support care provided by our EMS providers and facilities that provide patients with well-organized and high-quality health care.
+The regional healthcare systems approach requires cooperation and availability of each branch of the system.
+The heart of a trauma & emergency healthcare system is the ability 'to get the right patient to the right hospital at the right time to reduce death and disability'.
+Central Texas RAC members have made great strides toward this goal and continue to collaborate and focus on improved the care of the Central Texas Emergency Healthcare System.

 The Central Texas RAC Board of Directors currently employs one person, an Executive Director.
 This position works with members, partners, and state agencies to meet the Mission and Vision of the Central Texas RAC.
 CTRAC Employee Handbook 6.17.21

 Ms. Christine Reeves is the Executive Director for just the Central Texas RAC since July 2022; however, she had oversight for this RAC since 2018.
 Historically, she has mentored previous staffing.